ErikAguilar15/Dijkstra-Improvement/README.md

 To tackle our problem we will be using 3 Classes Graph, Edges, and Nodes.
 - Set up
     - Create a Graph
-        - This is where we will store all our nodes.
+        - This is were we will store all our nodes.
     - Create Nodes
         - These will be used to be inserted into the graph.
     - Create edges